 The Community Childcare Workers provide one to one support for children in the areas of personal and social skill development.
 The work also involves running the groups for children and their parents.
 Families may refer themselves or be referred by other agencies.

-Clarecare Family Support Services facilitate a range of parenting groups to support parents.
-These include Parents Plus, a series of facilitated programmes on positive communication and behaviour management and the Incredible Years, a model of early intervention through Parent, Teacher and Child training programmes.
-A parent and toddler group is also run in Ennis.Read more
+Clarecare Family Support Services facilitate a range of Parenting Programmes to support parents.
+These include Parents Plus, a series of facilitated programmes on positive communication and behaviour management; the Incredible Years, a model of early intervention through Parent, Teacher and Child training programmes and The Circle of Security (COS) parenting programme which promotes attachment security in parent-child relationshipsRead more

 Summer activity programmes for children are run throughout the county.
 A number of issue based groups for children are also run based on need and available resources: social skills groups, transition programmes and positive mental health groups.